Quintusnz/Math-Dash/Docs/user-personas.md

 - **Frustrations**
   - Set‑up friction (logins, codes, forgotten passwords).
   - Overly complex reporting dashboards.
-  - Apps that are clearly “home‑only” and not classroom‑aware.
+  - Apps that are clearly "home‑only" and not classroom‑aware.

-- **Key Needs from Math Dash**
+- **Key Needs from Ready Steady Math**
   - Quickly create a class code (post‑MVP) and get pupils playing.
   - Class‑level summary with per‑pupil proficiency bands.
   - Offline‑tolerant play with sync when possible.